-Eliminate Bishop Creek Shuttle
+Eliminate Bishop Creek Shuttle If Productivity Does Not Improve

 The summer-only Bishop Creek Shuttle requires substantial subsidy funding but has generated only limited ridership of 8 passenger-trips per day over the last three years, even in the busiest portion of the summer.
 As a result, this service requires over \$30 in public subsidy for every passenger-trip served.
 There is also substantial wear and tear on the vehicle due to the steep climb of almost 5,000 feet of elevation.
-This service will be eliminated, which will provide additional funding for other services.
+For the summer of 2022, the service will be continued with a revision to fares to charge one-way riders a higher fare.
+If substantial revenues are not generated or ridership increases significantly, in future years this service should be eliminated, which will provide additional funding for other services.
 In general, ESTA's more important role in improving access to long-distance trails should instead be to improve US 395 access from Reno and Southern California, rather than the less effective connections directly to the trailheads.